10 Mistakes (Almost) Everyone Makes When Cooking Steak

 Mistake 4: Choosing a lean cut

 There’s a time and place for lean cuts, but steak night isn’t one of them.
 Lean cuts tend to be tough and dry since fat is what provides most of the flavor.
-(If you’re looking to grill up a lighter meal, draw on your barbecue skills and try grilled honey-lime chicken.)

 What to do instead: Pick out a steak with a healthy amount of marbling (the fat which shows up as white flecks and lines).
 It may be more expensive, but the tenderness and juiciness will be well worth it.
-Don’t miss these 7 tips for grilling juicy steaks (and burgers!)

 Mistake 5: Turning the steak only once

 It’s a common misconception that the best way to keep a steak tender and juicy is to flip it once.
 While you may get photo-worthy grill marks, your steak won’t be any more delicious.
 In fact, with this method, you may be drying out the steak.
+There's another surprising reason you actually don't want to have a steak with grill marks.

 What to do instead: Get into the habit of turning your steak multiple times as it cooks, especially when the heat is high.
 Extra flips allow the steak to cook more quickly (up to 30% faster than the one-flip method.)
 This is what will give you a juicier steak.
 You’ll also find that this method helps the meat cook evenly, without much curling along the edges.

 Test Kitchen tip: It’s essential to use tongs instead of a fork to flip your meat.
-Here’s how you can fix other common cooking disasters.

 Mistake 6: Sticking to the supermarket selection